 - 1 partnership with one or more community based organizations, - 2 especially when the community based organization or - 3 organizations have a demonstrated record of success in the - 4 conduct of sex education programs of a similar nature to the - 5 sex education program provided for in this Act. - 6 Section 25.
-Annual reports by grant recipients. - 7 (a) Every eligible applicant that has been awarded a grant - 8 under this Act shall file an annual report with the Department, - 9 in a form and with the data as the Department prescribes, - 10 detailing the expenditure of grant funds, together with an - analysis of the age-appropriate sex education grant program it - 12 conducted, and a summary of its success or failures in altering - 13 attitudes and the acquisition of knowledge regarding the merits - 14 of sexual abstinence and methods of preventing unintended - pregnancies, sexually transmitted diseases, and HIV/AIDS. - 16 (b) The Department shall, on or before February 1 of each - 17 year, submit a report on the program to the Governor and the - General Assembly containing its findings and recommendations. - 19 Section 30.
-Grants for curriculum development and - 20 innovative programming.
-The Department may award grants to - 21 eligible applicants for the development of age-appropriate, - 22 comprehensive sex education curriculum and innovative - 23 programming.
-The curriculum and programming developed under - these grants must include the components outlined in Section 15 - of this Act. - Section 35.
-Notification to potential applicants.
-The - 27 Department shall at least 90 days prior to the application - deadline send to every public school district and to every - 29 requesting community based organization a copy of this Act and - 30 general information relating to the age-appropriate sex - 31 education grant program and the grant application process.
+Annual reports by grant recipients. - 7 (a) Every eligible applicant that has been awarded a grant under this Act shall file an annual report with the Department, 8 9 in a form and with the data as the Department prescribes, detailing the expenditure of grant funds, together with an 10 analysis of the age-appropriate sex education grant program it 11 conducted, and a summary of its success or failures in altering 12 13 attitudes and the acquisition of knowledge regarding the merits 14 of sexual abstinence and methods of preventing unintended - (b) The Department shall, on or before February 1 of each year, submit a report on the program to the Governor and the General Assembly containing its findings and recommendations.